 Prime the MDF with a good quality primer like KILZ Premium.
 Let dry for about an hour.

-Paint the chalkboard paint onto the piece of MDF wood.
+Next, paint the primed MDF wood with your chalkboard paint.
 Use a roller cover with the lowest nap to create the smoothest possible surface surface; it makes for a better chalkboard!

-While MDF is drying, stain the 2.5″ wood.
+While the paint is drying, stain the 2.5″ wood.
 Use the paintbrush to apply the stain.
 Then wipe off using the rag.
 For a darker look, leave stain on longer.
 For a lighter look, wipe off stain quickly.
 We left ours on for only about 3-4 minutes before wiping!

 Once MDF is dry, add another coat of chalkboard paint.